enterspeedhq/enterspeed-docs/docs/tooling/cli/continuous-deployment.md

 #### Development

-But before we do the first run, lets go the the `Versions` page in Enterspeed and see the state of our environments.
+But before we do the first run, let's go to the `Versions` page in Enterspeed and see the state of our environments.

-Here we can see that we have three schemas deployed in version 1 and one schemas deployed in version 2 on the `Development` environment.
-After deployment to the `Stage` environment we should get the same state as on the `Development` environment.
+Here we can see that we have three schemas deployed in version 1 and one schema deployed in version 2 on the `Development` environment.
+After deployment to the `Stage` environment, we should get the same state as on the `Development` environment.

 ![Create source Enterspeed](../../../static/img/docs/tooling/versions-development.png)

 #### Stage

-After pushing the changes to the `master` branch the pipeline starts to deploy the changes and the schemas to the `Stage` environment.
+After pushing the changes to the `master` branch, the pipeline starts to deploy the changes and the schemas to the `Stage` environment.

 ![Create source Enterspeed](../../../static/img/docs/tooling/cd-release-stage.png)

-If we go back to the `Versions` page in Enterspeed, we can now see that the schemas from `Development` has automatically been deployed to `Stage`.
+If we go back to the `Versions` page in Enterspeed, we can now see that the schemas from `Development` have automatically been deployed to `Stage`.

 ![Create source Enterspeed](../../../static/img/docs/tooling/versions-stage.png)

 #### Production

-Lets continue the pipeline and take the release the last step out to `Production`.
+Let's continue the pipeline and take the release the last step out to `Production`.

 ![Create source Enterspeed](../../../static/img/docs/tooling/cd-release-production.png)

-If we go back to the `Versions` page in Enterspeed, we can now see that the schemas from `Stage` has automatically been deployed to `Production`.
+If we go back to the `Versions` page in Enterspeed, we can now see that the schemas from `Stage` have automatically been deployed to `Production`.

 ![Create source Enterspeed](../../../static/img/docs/tooling/versions-production.png)

 ### 4. Release completed

-The CD pipeline has now fully completed and all our schemas, and code, has now been released to production without any manully steps in the release flow 💪
+The CD pipeline has now fully completed and all our schemas (and code) have now been released to production without any manually steps in the release flow 💪